 Love murder mysteries and true crime?
 Thinking about a career that allows you to incorporate that love?
-While reality is often very different from what you see and hear on television, social media or hear in a podcast, this is a fast-paced, rewarding career field that combines science, keen powers of observation, and evidence-based strategies to help serve your community and combat a variety of antisocial and criminal behaviours.
+While reality is often very different from what you see on television and social media, this is a fast-paced, rewarding field that combines science, keen powers of observation, and evidence-based strategies to help s

 The BSc Forensics, Policing and Investigations degree at Liverpool John Moores University will engage you in the understanding and development of key strategies for effective crime scene management.

 This new degree Forensics, Policing and Investigation degree has been written to foreground specialist forensic content, so you can understand how forensics links to the field of investigation and policing.

 LJMUs suite of Policing and Investigations programmes take students on a critical exploration of contemporary policing issues as they develop skills and prepare for professional practice.

 We have developed this programme over many years of policing studies degree delivery, working with Merseyside Police Constabulary, College of Policing and other key stakeholders in the policing and criminal justice sectors.
 The resulting programme of study is a brand new course, which prepares students for the diverse world of investigative, forensic and evidence gathering techniques, leading to a wide range of rewarding career options.

 Many of our students undertake study and field trips as part of their studies to understand and practice real-life applications.
 Previous trips have seen students visiting the Emergency Services Training Centre and the Henry C. Lee Institute.